blacklanternsecurity/zmap-asset-inventory/README.md

 # zmap-asset-inventory
 Python script which takes internal asset inventory at scale using zmap.
-Outputs to CSV.
+Outputs to a nicely-formatted CSV for delivery to the customer.

 ## Features: